Facebook

 The other thing you should note is that within the manual realm of grass shears, there are three main types:

-• Edging: These grass shears have vertical blades, like a normal pair of scissors, that sit parallel with the grass.
+• Edging: These grass shears have vertical blades, like a standard pair of scissors, that sit parallel to the grass.
 They’re great for cutting beautifully finished edges along your sidewalks, paving, driveways, and other areas.
-If you have grass growing at an angle, these shears allow for a crisp, clean-cut.
+If your grass grows at an angle, these shears allow for a crisp, clean cut.

-• Topping: These have horizontal blades like a pair of scissors if the blades were flipped on their side.
+• Topping: These have horizontal blades, like scissors, if the blades were flipped on their side.
 They sit flush with the grass, making it easy to make even cuts.
-They’re suitable for trimming down your grass to your desired height.
+Topping shears are suitable for trimming down your grass to your desired height.

-• Swivel: If you want something a bit more versatile, consider swivel-bladed manual grass shears.
-The blades can be moved into a few different positions, with some even having a 360 degree head for full rotatability.
+• Swivel: If you want something more versatile, consider swivel-bladed manual grass shears.
+The blades can be moved into a few different positions, with some even having a 360-degree head for full rotatability.

 So consider your cutting needs before deciding which specific type of manual shears to go for.